The ALLEN (I) DNA Patrilineage Project

 The menu buttons at top right take you to other pages on this site, while the nav panel above targets other points on this page, or brings up other resources (papers I’ve written, and the like).
 If you find yourself lost, the browser BACK button will take you back to where you were (some people also have a convenient BACK button on their mouse, right under their thumb).
 Or hitting the HOME key of your keyboard will take you back to the top of this page where you are now.

-Some Key Terms: haplotype, haplogroup, patrilineage, RPH.
+Some Key DNA Terms: haplotype, haplogroup, patrilineage, RPH.

-ALLEN (I) Patrilineage Researchers
+ALLEN Patrilineage 1 Directory of Researchers

 Active researchers of this ALLEN patrilineage are shown below.
 Those with highlighted names may be e-mailed by clicking on their names, and their posted descendancies may be viewed by clicking on their highlighted Patrilineage Project#s.
 Satellite members of the project are listed immediately after the principal researcher for the sublineage they are interested in, and their names are preceded by a dash.
 Where the person tested is not also the principal researcher, the former’s name appears under the latter’s, in parentheses.